Smaug123/WoofWare.Myriad/README.md

 * If you set the `BaseAddress` on your input `HttpClient`, make sure to end with a trailing slash on any trailing directories (so `"blah/foo/"` rather than `"blah/foo"`).
   We combine URIs using `UriKind.Relative`, so without a trailing slash, the last component may be chopped off.
-* Parameters are serialised solely with `ToString`, and there's no control over this;
+* Parameters are serialised naively with `toJsonNode` as though the `JsonSerialize` generator were applied, and you can't control the serialisation.
+You can't yet serialise e.g. a primitive type this way (other than `String`);
-  nor is there control over encoding in any sense.
+  all body parameters must be types which have a suitable `toJsonNode : 'a -> JsonNode` method.
 * Deserialisation follows the same logic as the `JsonParse` generator, and it generally assumes you're using types which `JsonParse` is applied to.
 * Headers are not yet supported.